Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy-advanced/how-to/llm-provider-integration-guides/_azure.md

 ### Set up route and plugin

-Now you can create an AI Proxy route and plugin configuration:
+Now you can create an AI Proxy Advanced route and plugin configuration:

 {% navtabs %}
 {% navtab Kong Admin API %}